Omycron83/Notes/Temp/Vorschrieb.md

 I once wrote an article headed, "Technology ate my marriage".
 It recorded how, since the introduction of the internet, mobile phone and PC, my wife and I spent less and less time in face-to-face contact, even when under the same roof.
 Since then things have become worse.
 Technology is eating my family – myself included.
 Virtual space aces physical every time.

-I pleaded for my 10-year-old daughter not to be bought a Kindle Fire for Christmas, knowing full well what the outcome would be.
+I pleaded for my 10-year-old daughter not to be bought a Kindle Fire for Christmas, knowing full well what the outcome would **be**.
 It was to no avail.
 She has spent at least **20% of her available time since 25 December completely out of Earth contact**.
 Her principal family is now the Sims.
 -> Playing the sims on her kindle fire

 My wife and I can no long simply watch a film on TV together.
 She is tweeting simultaneously and spends more time with her eyes on the computer than the TV.
 It's not what I would call a shared experience.